dustin-archive/hyperapp-starterkit/README.md

 ##### Change Route

 Path and query state can be updated manually in the address bar or with an anchor tag and `href`.
-You can also programmatically set the path and encode query state using the `route` action.
+You can also programmatically set the path and encode query strings using the `route` action.
 State will always reflect changes assuming you've installed the router corrrectly.

 ```js